 Damaging results include lame horses (suspensory ligaments, tendon strain, bone chips, arthritis, muscle soreness, dropped fetlocks), behavioral issues (trailering phobias, stable vices, riding excitability, misbehavior, listlessness, unwillingness) and disease (insulin resistance, metabolic syndrome, pituitary dysfunction or Cushing’s, ulcers of the stomach and intestines, anhydrosis, chronic poor body condition, skin diseases, reproductive dysfunction, unthriftiness, poor hoof condition).
 Yes, most if not all of these are related to how we feed our horses.

-I started with horses professionally in 1973 on a Thoroughbred breeding and training farm where all horses were fed hay, oats and wheat bran and some soy bean meal.
-Pasture was abundant for some and limited for others especially during the crowded breeding season.
+I started with horses professionally in 1973 on a Thoroughbred breeding and training farm where all horses were fed hay, oats and wheat bran and some soybean meal.
+Pasture for horses was abundant for some and limited for others, especially during the crowded breeding season.
 Lame horses occurred which included bowed tendons, bucked shins, splints and laminitis.
 Most of the lamenesses were training related and very few foundered.
-Developmental orthopedic diseases were new such as osteochondrosis dissicans (OCD) and epiphysitis and were only found on well fed farms.
+Developmental orthopedic diseases were new such as osteochondrosis dissicans (OCD) and epiphysitis and were only found on well-fed farms.
 Most vet visits were for injuries, colic or foal delivery problems.
 Also included were preventive care visits but deworming horses was just starting with packaged powders for top dressing the feed.
 Penicillin and tetracycline were the only antibiotics and we were just starting to use disposable hypodermic needles.
 Our foaling vet still used the same needle stored in a jar of alcohol.
 Euthanasia was commonly done with a gun.

-This 45 year perspective gives me a point of view that is probably different from yours if your experience with horses is 30 years or less.
+This 45-year perspective gives me a point of view that is probably different from yours if your experience with horses is 30 years or less.
 Young horse owners and horse professionals have come to accept the idea that all horses become sick or lame.
 I laugh when I hear an owner say proudly, “My horse has Cushing’s!”
 They believe it is either normal or inevitable!
-Of course the veterinary profession goes along with this as they find new revenue streams for their ever increasing cost of providing services to horse owners.
+Of course, the veterinary profession goes along with this as they find new revenue streams for the ever-increasing cost of providing services to horse owners.